Anoulack Chanthivong

-Chanthivong was born in Laos and grew up in the Sydney suburb of Raby.
 He was a Campbelltown City Councillor and was mayor from 2011 to 2012.
 On 11 June 2021, Chanthivong was appointed to the Minns Shadow Ministry, under the portfolios of Finance, Industry & Trade.

 After the 2023 New South Wales state election, Chanthivong was sworn into the Minns ministry as Minister for Building, Corrections, Innovation, Science, Technology, Better Regulation, Fair Trading, Industry and Trade.